 Supervising the transfer of assets to beneficiaries named in the will

 Overseeing a guardians use of property placed in trust for the benefit of children or dependents

-Making out will does not guarantee that survivors avoid all distribution problems, but a carefully drafted will can minimize their time in court.
+Making out will do not guarantee that survivors avoid all distribution problems, but a carefully drafted will can minimize their time in court.

 Avoiding Death Taxes